grueproof/bob/README.md

 ## Config info
 * Developed on Node 19.2.0 (apparently I am living dangerously?)
-* Developed using Vite, but I'm told that you can jsut use Express too.
+* Developed using Vite, but I'm told that you can just use Express too.

 ## To run this puppy
 * You'll need to add a .env file with your OPENAI api KEY.
 (OPENAI="$foo")